craftercms/docs/source/reference/modules/studio.rst

 |

 Crafter Studio provides all the content management services and enables authoring, version control, workflow, and publishing of content.
-It leverages a small, internal database for managing users and workflow.

 |hr|